lepton-eda/lepton-eda/README.md

 The following tools and libraries are optional:

 - `libstroke`, a stroke and gesture recognition library.
-If this is available, gschem will support mouse gesture recognition.
+If this is available, `lepton-schematic` will support mouse gesture recognition.
   <http://www.etla.net/libstroke/>

 - The `doxygen` API documentation tool.
 This is required for